Feeback from users

 -- Michelle Fisher, mother of two

-I think the big difference with this program versus others is the oustanding educational value.
+I think the big difference with this program versus others is the outstanding educational value.
 It has a clear emphasis on curricula based education.
 There are no games, entertainment, etc. It also has great assessments and monitoring for both the children and parents, which I liked.
 If you are looking for a serious education-focused program, it is definitely the way to go!

--- Kristin, mother of two and blogger See full review.
+-- Kristin, mother of two and blogger

 The program is engaging and my children look forward to their daily lessons.
 In fact, my 1st grade son consistently requests to use K5 Learning versus many of his other web based options.
 I also appreciate that while the program is designed so that the child works independently, I have access to comprehensive reports that give me detailed information about my child’s progress.